3 Good Reasons You Should NOT Put Fabric Softener in Toilet Tank

 Over time, this leads to a clogged water drain in washing machines, and a clogged toilet and pipes, if used frequently in toilet tanks.

-Save yourself a hefty plumbing bill and avoid using this laundry cleaner to freshen up your throne!
+Save yourself a hefty plumbing bill from a plumbing expert and avoid using this laundry cleaner to freshen up your throne!

 2. Fabric softener is a no-no for septic systems